jpane24/OVtool/README.md

 systems that affect well-being.
 For more information, email
 <sbp@rand.org>.

-# Acknowledgements
+# 7 Acknowledgements

-We would like to acknowledge the Center for Substance Abuse Treatment (CSAT), Substance Abuse and Mental Health Services Administration (SAMHA).
+We would like to acknowledge the Center for Substance Abuse Treatment (CSAT), Substance Abuse and Mental Health Services Administration (SAMHSA).
 The authors thank these agencies, grantees, and their participants for agreeing to share their data to support creation of the synthetic dataset used in this analysis.
 This tutorial uses a synthetic dataset of youth receiving two unidentified treatments from the GAIN;